 \subsection{Possible formation scenarios of the QG}

 As discussed earlier, COSMOS-1047519 is quenched very recently (or is being quenched currently).
 The group is thus an ideal object to examine the role of environments, especially for quenching.
-From the discussion in Sections \ref{subsec:previous} and \ref{subsec:AGN}, the quiescent galaxy experienced the starburst ($\sim 500\,M_\odot\,\mathrm{yr^{-1}}$) for a short timescale ($\sim 80\,\mathrm{Myr}$) and then rapidly quenched.
-The SFR and timescale of this starburst are similar to the SMG’s SFR and gas depletion timescale at $z\sim5$.
-Also, the $K$-band spectrum of the quiescent galaxy shows the excess of [O\,{ II}] emission compared to the model spectrum from prospector, and this galaxy may harbor a low-luminosity AGN.
-Combining these discussions, the star formation and AGN activities induced by the galaxy-galaxy interactions and mergers affect the quenching of this quiescent galaxy.
-For example, observational studies argue that minor mergers and galaxy interactions increase star formation efficiency and AGN activity (e.g., \citealp{Brodwin2013,Gomez-Guijarro2018,Coogan2018}).
-Also, previous studies confirm that gas mass fractions of QGs are significantly lower than those of SFGs (e.g., \citealp{2021Natur.597..485W, Suzuki_2022}).
-Therefore, it is possible that the quick gas depletion due to starburst is responsible for quenching. \cite{Shimakawa_2018} suggests that group/cluster environments have evolved stellar populations, and AGN feedback suppresses the star formation of member galaxies at high redshift ($2<z<3$). \cite{Chiang_2017} argues that significant group- or cluster-sized cores (with the scale of $r_{200}$) would be the first region to show the galaxy quenching.
-Our group candidate has the comparable scale of these cores, and the quenching observed in this group environment at $z>4$ is probably consistent with the core-scale quenching.
-Our work suggests this core-scale quenching has already occurred at $z>4$ by gas consumption due to the starburst and/or AGN feedback.
+From the discussion in Sections \ref{subsec:previous} and \ref{subsec:AGN}, the quiescent galaxy experienced intense star formation ($\sim 200\mathrm{-}400\,M_\odot\,\mathrm{yr^{-1}}$) and then rapid quenching started at $z\sim 5$.
+The peak SFR and quenching timescale from the SFH are similar to the SMG’s SFR and gas depletion timescale at $z\sim5$, respectively.
+Also, the $K$-band spectrum of the quiescent galaxy shows the excess of [O\,{ II}] emission compared to the model spectrum from \texttt{prospector}, and this galaxy may harbor a low-luminosity AGN.
+Combining these points, the star formation and AGN activities induced by the galaxy-galaxy interactions and mergers drive the quenching of this quiescent galaxy.
+For example, observational and theoretical studies argue that minor mergers and galaxy interactions increase star formation efficiency and AGN activity (e.g., \citealp{Hopkins2008,Brodwin2013,Gomez-Guijarro2018,Coogan2018}).
+Also, previous studies confirm that gas mass fractions of QGs are significantly lower than those of SFGs (e.g., \citealp{Sargent2015,Bezanson2019,Williams2021,2021Natur.597..485W, Suzuki_2022}).
+Thus, it is possible that the quick gas depletion due to starburst is responsible for quenching.